MadL0rd/ATProjectGenerator/README.md

 # ATProjectGenerator

-ATProjectGenerator - simple way to create own project template
+### ATProjectGenerator - simple way to create own project template
+### Main advantage is possibility to run, test and modify your template quickly and simple

 ## Installation